oscarqjh/threejs-portfolio/README.md

 #### 3.1 THREE.js and Blender

-Blender has always fascinated me with its capability in 3D modelling, animation and material design.
-With the discovery of Three.js, I was excited to try out the numerous possibility to deploy my models live of a website.
-Through this project, I was able to familiarise myself with the general workflow of working with blender to Three.js, this includes exporting the model to `.glb` format and baking of material textures onto UV map.
+Blender has always fascinated me with its capability in 3D modeling, animation, and material design.
+With the discovery of Three.js, I was excited to try out the numerous possibility to deploy my models live on a website.
+Through this project, I was able to familiarise myself with the general workflow of working with Blender to Three.js, which includes exporting the model to `.glb` format and baking material textures onto UV map.

 #### 3.2 Singleton Design Pattern

-In this project, I've used the Singleton design pattern to factorise my project.
-Thisis a creational design pattern that ensures that a class has only one instance while providing a global access point to this instance.
-This means that a single class is responsible for creation of objects and at this same time acts as an access point to other classes.
+In this project, I've used the Singleton design pattern to factorize my project.
+This is a creational design pattern that ensures that a class has only one instance while providing a global access point to this instance.
+This means that a single class is responsible for the creation of objects and at this same time acts as an access point to other classes.

 #### 3.3 GSAP timelines and scrollTrigger

-Most animations in this project is accomplished with the help of the GSAP library.
+Most animations in this project are accomplished with the help of the GSAP library.
 It allows for easy sequencing of animation without compromising on controls.

 #### 3.4 GLSL Shader